AlexMuir138/student-workbook/src/reflections/wk2/quiz2.md

 ```
 <!-- enter you answer in the space below -->
 ```
+It's the incrementor.
+You would put i++.
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+The document object model.
+The first file called is the html.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+number, boolean, undefined, bigint, string, symbol, null, object, and function.
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+A parameter is what a function asks for when it is called and the argumant is what the user passes into the function.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primiitive values stored are fixed and javascript stores it on the stack and reference values are more dynamic and stores it on the heap.
+When you work on a primitive value you work on its actual value wheras on reference you are working on an object so you reference the object before you work on it.
 ```